margaretstorey/EmseUvic2020/resources/codeReview.md

 Date: October 23rd, 2020
 (See [Connex]( https://connex.csc.uvic.ca/portal/site/emse2020) for link to Zoom, you need to use your UVic ID to access Connex)

+## Lecture Objectives
+- Learn about code assessment techniques that are used in industry to improve code quality
+- Learn about empirical studies that have increased our understanding of code review and assessment techniques and tools that are applicable to industry
+- Discuss how empirical studies may be limited and what we can do about it

 ## Guests
 - Jorge Aranda, Workday
 - Chris Bird, Microsoft Research